NafeesSadat/HungerLink_HackathonX/README.md

          android:name="com.google.android.geo.API_KEY"
          android:value="YOUR_API_KEY_HERE"/>
      ```
-    - Remember to enable Places, Navigation and other relevant API's on Google Cloud Console.
+    - Remember to enable Places, Navigation, and other relevant APIs on Google Cloud Console.

 5. **Run the App**
    - Connect your Android device or start an emulator.